-While some people can afford to buy a brand-new bulletproof car, not everybody has that same opportunity.
-You don’t have to buy a BMW or Mercedes-Benz just because you want to have a one.
+While some people can afford to buy an armored car, they can be pretty pricely.
+You don’t have to buy a BMW or Mercedes-Benz just because you want one.
 There are many materials out there that you can use to get the same result, and it won’t cost you $100,000.
 What’s more is that you get to keep the current car you love.

 You don’t have to transform your car into a tank if you don’t want to.
 Here’s how to bulletproof your car from the exterior to the interior.

 If you’ve watched one too many action movies, you know that in a shootout, everybody aims for the wheels of that moving car.
 If it’s going too fast, then the driver will likely lose control because of the sudden damage to the tire.
 There’s very little chance of avoiding a crash.
 Some cops would even shoot the wheels before apprehending the suspect to make sure that if he manages to get away, he won’t get too far.

 The first logical step in bulletproofing your car is to take care of the wheels.
 It’s technically impossible to find tires where the bullets bounce off, since all tires are made of rubber.
 It’s more about making sure that your car can still roll even if a bullet penetrates through the rubber of the tire.

 The best way to make sure that your tires are bulletproof is to use “run-flat tires.”
 These tires are custom built for every application.
 Usually, they’re made up of polymer and their purpose centers around the part that is attached to the centerline of the wheel.

 The way they work is that the polymer provides enough support so if the inflated part of the tire bursts or is punctured, by a bullet or by knife, the car can still travel 60 miles per hour for more than 60 miles.
 The ability to keep moving with a punctured tire means you get farther away from your attackers or other danger and closer to your bug out destination.